Installation

 • Version 1.2b1 or newer of the Sphinx document processor.

-With these additional dependencies installed, S3QL can be build and tested with
+With these additional dependencies installed, S3QL can be build and tested as explained above under “Running S3QL commands directly”.
+After installing the dependencies into the virtual environment, you need to execute:

 Note that when building from the Git repository, building and testing is done with several additional checks.
 This may cause compilation and/or tests to fail even though there are no problems with functionality.
 For example, any use of functions that are scheduled for deprecation in future Python version will cause tests to fail.
 If you would rather just check for functionality, you can delete the MANIFEST.in file.
 In that case, the build system will behave as it does for a regular release.